connorkauf/simulicore/cla3p.mod/README.md

 ### Features so far

 **CLA3P** is a new and constantly evolving library.
-Its main capabilities are:
+The currently supported and near-future features are:

-* Dense Matrix algebra
+- [x] Dense Matrix algebra
-* Dense Matrix operations
+- [ ] Sparse Matrix algebra
+- [x] Smart operator sets with symbolic layer where applicable
-* Property specification for matrices
+- [x] Property specification for matrices
-* Column & Block operations
+- [x] Column & Block operations
-* Vector/Matrix content referencing
+- [x] Vector/Matrix content referencing
-* Dense linear system solvers
+- [x] Dense linear system solvers
+- [ ] Dense QR decompositions
+- [ ] Dense eigensolvers
+- [ ] Sparse linear system solvers

-All the above are supported by a wide range of **operators** for easy development, as well as an **advanced functional math interface** for peak performance.
+Most of the supported features are coupled with a wide range of **operators** for easy development, as well as an **advanced functional math interface** for peak performance.
 Choose which one fits your needs and start coding!
 The list will be expanded with new features on every new version.
 Feel free to [contact](https://connorkauf.github.io/SimuliCoreDocs/index.html#contact) us and submit your requests.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>